Jeffg2221/Jeffg2221/README.md

 #### Full Stack Software Engineer
 ![Full Stack Web Developer](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRWImMLA9bQd4ejp91W5n5chQZfpomr5hWkKg&usqp=CAU)

 I am Jeff from New London County in Connecticut, and I love doing web development.
-I really enjoy expanding my knowledge i new languages, frameworks or databases.
+I really enjoy expanding my knowledge in new languages, frameworks or databases.
 I feel the more you know, the better you are going to be at tackling any problem at hand.
  <br> <br>